 According to a recent study, over 90% of Internet clicks are generated through inbound marketing, and only 10% are through outbound marketing.
 People are not interested in ads; they want to find things themselves.

 One of the key challenges of outbound marketing is people tend to pay less and less attention to the advertisement, especially offline ones.

-Finding the most qualified leads is nearly impossible
+6. Finding the most qualified leads takes a lot of time

 Strategies you can use to overcome challenges of outbound marketing